 Jodie Mainstone Dip Couns, MBACP accred, FDAP accred, NCAC, BACP registered

-I started my work as a counsellor in 2005 and I qualified in 2007.
+I started my work as a Counsellor/ Psychotherapist in 2005 and I qualified in 2007.
 I am currently a senior consultant for a treatment centre in South Kensington in London where a facilitate group therapy and see clients for individual sessions and family sessions.
 I work in private practice in Hampstead on Monday’s and South Kensington SW7 on Wednesdays and Thursdays.
 I also work on line with clients in the UK and overseas.

 I have worked as a counsellor both in the UK and in South Africa at various well known treatment facilities and have over a decade of experience working with various client groups including addiction, anxiety, depression, mood disorders, personality disorders, low self-worth, trauma, learning disabilities and clients with family and relationship issues.
 However, I have extensive experience of working with eating disorders and I am considered an expert within this field.